Rminin/FinallyCorrectKeys/README.md

 - Replaces the standard keybinds in the control tips (top right)
 - Replaces the standard hover interact keybind (grab, open, etc.)
 - Replaces the standard ship build mode keybinds
-- Disables word wrap on the control tips (configurable)
+- Disables word wrap on the control tips (configurable, on by default)
 - Option to hide control tips entirely (configurable)

 ## Compatibilites